 Back pain is never fun.
 Whether it’s chronic pain or simply the occasional sore back, it is not an enjoyable experience.
-Back pain can affect your home and work life.
+Any type can affect your home and work life.
 It’s important to correct back pain when you experience it.

-Good posture can help prevent and relieve back pain.
-Keeping your spine aligned and your core strong keeps unnecessary strain off your spine.
+Good posture can help prevent and relieve pain in your back.
+Keeping your spine aligned and your core strong keeps the unnecessary strain off your spine.
 It’s easy to slip into a habit of having bad posture.
 At work, it might be tempting to lean over your desk.
 At home, it’s easy to bend your neck as you scroll through Instagram on your phone.

-A lot of back pain is related to having a weak core.
+A lot of pain in the back is related to having a weak core.
 Take extra time in your workouts to exercise your core.
-Excersize the abdominal and oblique muscles.
-These muscles are part of what helps keep the spine aligned, and as mentioned, proper spine alignment is key to relieving back pain.
+Exercise the abdominal and oblique muscles.
+These muscles are part of what helps keep the spine aligned, and as mentioned, proper spine alignment is key to relieving pain.
 There are several different exercises that are good for core and back strengthening, some include planks, side planks, scissors, crunches, wall sits, and bird dog.

 It makes sense that how you sleep can affect your spine.
 While you sleep, your back is in the same position for hours.
 If you find yourself waking up with your back hurting it’s likely because of how you are sleeping.
-Sleep positions and mattresses can greatly impact back pain.
+Sleep positions and mattresses can greatly impact pain in the back.
 Super soft mattresses offer little support and are not good for back pain.

 A medium-firm to firm mattress is best for those with back pain.
 You can try using a pillow to relieve stress on your spine while you sleep.
 If you sleep on your stomach, try putting a pillow underneath your lower abdomen.
 If you sleep on your side, try putting a pillow between your knees.
 If you sleep on your back, try putting a pillow underneath your knees.